Cell Phones Are Not The Only Distractions On The Roads

 Call Our Auto Accident Attorney in Knoxville Today

-If you or someone you love has been injured in a crash caused by a distracted driver, our Knoxville auto accident attorney at Brezina Law, PLLC can help.
+If you or someone you love has been injured in a crash caused by a distracted driver, our Knoxville auto accident attorney at Atkins Brezina, PLLC can help.
 Our seasoned attorney has extensive experience holding negligent drivers liable for their actions, and we will put that expertise to work for you, too.
 Call us now at 865-500-3121 or contact us online to schedule a free consultation.